David Walker (historian): Stranded Nation

 a desire for a greater understanding of the "Asian Psyche" and a gradual breaking down of the White Australia Policy.

 The Story of Australia

-The Story of Australia (2021) written with Louise C. Johnson and Tanja Lukins provides a fresh, engaging and comprehensive introduction to Australia’s history and geography.
-This new history integrates a rich body of scholarship from many disciplines and uses a great variety of sources from government reports and newspaper accounts to diaries, novels and art.
-It places emphasis on First Australians, women, the environment and urban Australia along with Australia’s history as an Asia Pacific nation.
+The Story of Australia (2021) written with Louise C. Johnson and Tanja Lukins provides a comprehensive introduction to Australia’s history and geography.
+This new history integrates a rich body of scholarship from many disciplines and uses a wide variety of sources from government reports and newspaper accounts to diaries, novels and art.
+It places emphasis on First Australians, women, the environment, and urban Australia along with Australia’s history as an Asia Pacific nation.

 Happy Together: Bridging the Australia China Divide

 Happy Together: Bridging the Australia China Divide (Melbourne University Press) jointly written by Walker and Li Yao with the assistance of Karen Walker will be published in June 2022.
 The book tells the story of Li Yao, the foremost translator of Australian writing into Chinese.
 In the late nineteenth century, the Li family left famine-stricken Shanxi province in northern China to begin a new life on the remote grasslands of Inner Mongolia.
 Li Yao grew up in Mao’s China and dreamed of becoming a writer.
 His dreams were torn apart by the Cultural Revolution.
 Li Yao’s story is interwoven with that of his friend David Walker.
 Both men were born at the same time (they are both Roosters by the Chinese zodiac) but grew up in very different worlds.